clinia/react-vision/README.md

 # Contributing

 We welcome all contributors, from casual to regular.
-You are only one command away to start the developer environment, [read our CONTRIBUTING guide](CONTRIBUTING.md).
+You are only one command away from starting the developer environment, [read our CONTRIBUTING guide](CONTRIBUTING.md).

 # 📄 License